sylabs/examples/machinelearning/horovod/README.md

 Horovod is a distributed training framework for TensorFlow, Keras, and PyTorch.
 The goal of Horovod is to make distributed Deep Learning fast and easy to use.

-This is a port of the Dockerfile maintained at [https://github.com/uber/horovod](https://github.com/uber/horovod)
+This is a part of the Dockerfile maintained at [https://github.com/uber/horovod](https://github.com/uber/horovod)

 ## Instructions